Reality Z

-Reality Z is a Brazilian horror web television series based on the British television miniseries Dead Set.
+Reality Z is a Brazilian horror television series based on the British television miniseries Dead Set.
 Produced in partnership with Conspiração Filmes and directed by Cláudio Torres, the first season of 10 episodes premiered on Netflix on 10 June 2020.

 Plot

 The successful reality show Olympus – where TK, Jessica, Augusto, Marcos, Veronica, Madonna and Cleide were confined – is interrupted when a zombie apocalypse takes over Rio de Janeiro, forcing the production and the cast to remain locked up in the studios.
 A production runner, Nina, leads the fight against monsters.